Is Turin Worth Visiting? 16 Reasons to Love the Italian City

 Is Turin worth visiting?
 I’m glad you asked!
-After being inspired by a couple of movies on Netflix and finding a great flight deal, I booked a trip to the Italian city and discovered a destination that should be on every Europe lover’s bucket list.
+After being inspired by a couple of Netflix movies and finding a great flight deal, I booked a trip to the Italian city and discovered a destination that should be on every Europe lover’s bucket list.

-Turin has SO MUCH to offer, and it’s definitely one of the best places to visit in northern Italy, but if you’re not sure what makes it a must-see city, here are all the reasons to explore it at least once.
+Turin offers so much to do and see, and it’s definitely one of the best places to visit in northern Italy, but if you’re not sure what makes it a must-see city, here are all the reasons to explore it at least once.

 *This post may contain affiliate links from which I earn a commission (for more info, read my disclosure).
 As an Amazon Associate, I earn from qualifying purchases.